 I have 2% organic milk because I love Barry’s tea with milk and honey.
-For me there is no substitute for that combo when seeking the most satisfying cup of tea.
-I use the almond milk, or occasionally rice milk, hemp milk or coconut milk, for the Metagenics shake (Ultra-Meal 360) I have for breakfast.
-Although I have no problem digesting milk products, I prefer the alternative milks for my morning shakes.
+For me, there is no substitute for that combo when seeking the most satisfying cup of tea.
+I use almond milk, or occasionally rice milk, hemp milk, or coconut milk, for the Metagenics shake (Ultra-Meal 360) I have for breakfast.
+Although I have no problem digesting milk products, I prefer the alternative kinds of milk for my morning shakes.

 I think I spot some berries on the bottom shelf.
 Are they a staple in your diet?

 I love berries!
 Berries that are rich and deep in color, like red, blue, black, or purple, contain phytonutrients loaded with vitamin C, antioxidants, and fiber.
 I add them to shakes, smoothies, and yogurt treats that I make with walnuts and maple syrup – delicious!